 Broker regulations and registration requirements

-Most notable within the regulations is the expanded scope of what businesses are considered to be data brokers.
+Most notable within the regulations is the expanded scope of which businesses are considered to be data brokers.

 The Delete Act recognizes data brokers as businesses that collect or sell the data of consumers with whom it does not have a "direct relationship."
 CPPA General Counsel Phillip Laird said when consumers intentionally interact with organizations to obtain information about "accessing, purchasing, using or requesting the business's products or services within the preceding three years," the business is considered to have a direct relationship with the consumer.